clarkgrubb/data-tools/doc/TOUR.md

 CSV provides a mechanism for quoting commas and EOL markers.
 Double quotes are used, and double quotes themselves are escaped by doubling them.

-Some CSV readers will trim whitespace on fields.
-This does not conform to RFC 4180, but it allows fields to be space-padded so that the columns are aligned when displayed in a monospace type.
-Because of the existence of such readers, it is a good practice to quote fields which contain whitespace.

 The *data tools* repo provides utilities for converting between TSV (which can be manipulated by `taw`) and CSV:

     csv-to-tsv